indiandesigncollective/home/README.md

-# Indian Design Collective: An E-Commerce Website for all things Indians
+# Indian Design Collective: An E-Commerce Website for all things Indian
 > Mini-Project 1 for [CS-1202] Advanced Programming.
 This is a MERN stack e-commerce website.
 This project was built by [Arundhati Balasubramaniam](https://github.com/arundhati-bala), [Medini Chopra](https://github.com/medinichopra), and [Siddh Veer Bakshi](https://github.com/sxddhvxxr).